Lawrence Alma-Tadema: Later years

 Alma-Tadema's output decreased with time, partly on account of health, but also because of his obsession with decorating his new home, to which he moved in 1883.
-Nevertheless, he continued to exhibit throughout the 1880s and into the next decade, receiving a plentiful amount of accolades along the way, including the medal of Honour at the Paris Exposition Universelle of 1889, election to an honorary membership of the Oxford University Dramatic Society in 1890, and the Great Gold Medal at the International Exposition in Brussels of 1897.
-In 1899 he was knighted in England, only the eighth artist from the Continent to receive this honour.
-Not only did he assist with the organisation of the British section at the 1900 Exposition Universelle in Paris, he also exhibited two works that earned him the Grand Prix Diploma.
-He also assisted with the St. Louis World's Fair of 1904 where he was well represented and received.
+Nevertheless, he continued to exhibit throughout the 1880s and 1890s, receiving accolades including the medal of Honour at the Paris Exposition Universelle of 1889, election to an honorary membership of the Oxford University Dramatic Society in 1890, and the Great Gold Medal at the International Exposition in Brussels of 1897.
+In 1899, he was knighted by Britain, only the eighth artist from the Continent to receive this honour.
+He assisted with organizing the British section at the 1900 Exposition Universelle in Paris, as well as exhibiting two works that earned him the Grand Prix Diploma.
+He also assisted with the St. Louis World's Fair of 1904, where he was well received.

 During this time, Alma-Tadema was very active with theatre design and production, designing many costumes.
-He also spread his artistic boundaries and began to design furniture, often modelled after Pompeian or Egyptian motifs, illustrations, textiles, and frame making.
+He also began to design furniture, often modelled after Pompeian or Egyptian motifs, as well as illustrations, textiles, and picture frames.
 In late 1902 he visited Egypt.
-These other interests influenced his paintings, as he often incorporated some of his furniture designs into the composition, and he also used many of his own designs for the clothing of his female subjects.
+These other interests influenced his paintings, as he often incorporated some of his furniture designs and female costumes into the composition.
 Through his last period of creativity Alma-Tadema continued to produce paintings which repeated the successful formula of women on marble terraces overlooking the sea such as in Silver Favourites (1903).
 Between 1903 and his death, Alma-Tadema painted less but still produced ambitious paintings such as The Finding of Moses (1904).

 On 15 August 1909 Alma-Tadema's wife, Laura, died at the age of fifty-seven.
 The grief-stricken widower outlived his second wife by less than three years.
 His last major composition was Preparation in the Coliseum (1912).
-In the summer of 1912, Alma-Tadema was accompanied by his daughter Anna to Kaiserhof Spa, Wiesbaden, Germany, where he was to undergo treatment for ulceration of the stomach.
+In the summer of 1912, Alma-Tadema was accompanied by his daughter Anna to Kaiserhof Spa, Wiesbaden, Germany, to be treated for stomach ulcers.
 He died there on 28 June 1912 at the age of seventy-six.
 He was buried in the crypt of St Paul's Cathedral in London.

+In 1975, a blue plaque was unveiled in his honour.
+This plaque commemorates Alma-Tadema at 44 Grove End Road, St John's Wood, his home from 1886 until his death in 1912.